katurn1/Business-Fundamentals-project/business MVP.md

 Wine is accurately assessed with the model.

 ## Preliminary Analysis
 For an MVP Goal I decided to provide the client with analysis of the wines in my dataset rated at a quality of 5-8.
-This range is where all of the good to really good wines fall.
+This range is where all of the good to really good wines fall and has the majority of my data.

 **Findings:**